Finding Your Person

 Where “You are My Person” Became a Thing

 The television series (and my guilty pleasure) Grey’s Anatomy made “You are my person” a refrain.
-It is used repeatedly throughout the series to describe the deep professional and personal friendship of two women surgeons Meredith Grey and Christina Yang.
-It starts when Christina lists Meredith as the person to call in case of an emergency.
+It is used repeatedly throughout the series to describe the deep professional and personal friendship of two women surgeons Meredith Grey and Cristina Yang.
+It starts when Cristina lists Meredith as the person to call in case of an emergency.
 It evolves to mean so much more.

 Finding Your Person is Easier in Startups